davemacrae/GmailAttachment/README.md

   --unread, -u          Only get unread messages from inbox, default is to get
-                        all unread even if archived) --noclobber           Don't overwrite existing files
+                        all unread even if archived) --noclobber           Don't overwrite existing files --rename              If --noclobber set, rename clashes rather than ignoring

 ```